mewhhaha/little-worker/packages/little-router/README.md

   return ok(200, { message: `User: ${params.id}` });
 });

+// .infer is a non-value that has all the inferred route types
 // If you want to shave off the complex type from the router
 // you have to set it as an intermediate variable const routes = router.infer;